 As a prospective student, you are encouraged to review the catalog prior to signing an enrollment agreement.
-All information in the contents of the DRBU Catalog is current and correct for the programs offered July 1, 2023-June 30, 2024.
+All information in the contents of the DRBU Catalog is current and correct for the programs offered July 1, 2025-June 30, 2026.
+Please refer to the DRBU website for the latest information.